odeum/odeum-code/docs/developer/Experiments.md

 How to deploy updates to different customer servers and locations.
 We PULL with mandatory pulls for critical errors and minor hotfixes.
 Large updates is initiated by the client (customer).

 ## Naming Conventions
 CB will be in charge of all naming conventions so refactoring can be at a minimum for later stages with more active contributors.
-If in doubt on what to cal ANYTHING, ask CB.
+If in doubt on what to call ANYTHING, ask CB.
 The AppComponents Word document located in /docs/AppComponents.docx will introduce component naming until further API documentation has been defined